Evil (2005 film)

 Evil, also known as Το Κακό in Greek, is 2005 Greek zombie horror film.
-The film is notable for being the first Greek zombie movie.
+The film is notable for being the first Greek zombie film.

 Plot

 Three construction workers discover an abandoned cave and are promptly attacked by a creature not shown on screen.
 Afterwards, the population of the city of Athens is turned into zombies, while the last remaining group of people attempt to survive.